ntrupin/abstractml/README.md

 }
 ```

-Using LineScript's Runtime Compiler, the LineScript example displays the same exact output as the HTML example... and the developer wrote nearly half as much code!
+Using AbstractML's Runtime Compiler, the AbstractML example displays the same exact output as the HTML example... and the developer wrote nearly half as much code!
 Also, the LineScript part looks so much neater, don't you think?
-Writing LineScript is much nicer than HTML, and it doesn't require as much effort to write.
-So, why LineScript?
+Writing AbstractML is much nicer than HTML, and it doesn't require as much effort to write.
+So, why AbstractML?
 Because it is shorter, easier, and cleaner.

 ## CSS/JS Capabilities

-For styling documents in LineScript, you can link to external style sheets (such as [Bootstrap](https://getbootstrap.com) or [Skeleton](https://getskeleton.com)), use inline CSS, or use your own custom style sheet.
+For styling documents in AbstractML, you can link to external style sheets (such as [Bootstrap](https://getbootstrap.com) or [Skeleton](https://getskeleton.com)), use inline CSS, or use your own custom style sheet.
 All function of CSS3 is allowed, and extensions such as WebKit are able to be used.

-JavaScript can be embedded in LineScript to interact with storage, the parsed HTML, servers, and more.
-LineScript also includes the ability to use JavaScript libraries such as [jQuery](https://jquery.com).
+JavaScript can be embedded in AbstractML to interact with storage, the parsed HTML, servers, and more.
+AbstractML also includes the ability to use JavaScript libraries such as [jQuery](https://jquery.com).

-However, LineScript does not support embedded style or script tags with code nested in them.
+However, AbstractML does not support embedded style or script tags with code nested in them.
 All CSS or JavaScript must be written inline or in a separate document.

 ## Usage